Reflection, self-awareness & mutual understanding

 Our analysis acknowledges the role of perceptions, emotions and human subjectivity in driving and transforming conflict.
 Our interventions foster greater reflectiveness and critical thinking.

-For example, we are currently studying how war trauma manifests itself on both individual and societal levels and how this may influence the dynamics of the Nagorny Karabakh conflict, in order to propose more effective ways of working towards peace.
+For example, we have been studying how war trauma manifests itself on both individual and societal levels and how this may influence the dynamics of the Nagorny Karabakh conflict, in order to propose more effective ways of working towards peace.

 We believe that only by understanding the psychological, social, political, economic, ethnic, historical, gendered, cultural and other roots of conflict can we develop a conflict-sensitive vision and strategy to build sustainable peace.